Adam-Teng/SoothDNS/README.md

 ## Usage

 - `make help`
-- if you compile it in windows, please config the related lib and remove the valgrind and test part in `Makefile` or using WSL
+- if you compile it in windows, please config the related lib and remove the valgrind and test part in `Makefile`, or using WSL